sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 This is a ready-to-use reference app that showcases usage of Affinidi API for issuing, sharing and storing verifiable credentials in the wallet.

+## Pre-Requisite

+To run this lab you need to setup the Issuer credentails.
+To Know more about Issuer, please check https://academy.affinidi.com/what-are-verifiable-credentials-79f1846a7b9#:~:text=about%20these%20entities.-,Issuer,-An%20issuer%20is